oguimbal/pg-mem/.deno/readme.md

 - Materialized views are implemented as views (meaning that they are always up-to-date, without needing them to refresh)
 - Indices implementations are basic
 - No support for timezones
+- All number-like types are all handled as javascript numbers, meaning that types like `numeric(x,y)` could not behave as expected.

 # 🐜 Development